Frequently Asked Questions

 - Human Resources directors, managers, officers with a mandate to support change

 Can more than one person apply from a particular department or office?

 How much does the program cost?

 Successful applicants will receive an invoice to confirm their registration to the program.
 The comprehensive program (intensive and interactive short courses, action learning, individual coaching, peer learning, practical work assignments, keynote speakers.) is $5,750 (Plus HST).

 Can I sign up for one or more workshops only?

-No. The program is comprehensive and is delivered to a cohort of students.
+No. The program is comprehensive and will be delivered either in-person or in an online, modular format to the cohort of students.

 Do I have to be bilingual to apply?